turingschool-examples/romcom/README.md

   Kayla Durrett & Emily Corcoran

-# Technologies used:
+# Technologies used

+  JavaScript, HTML, CSS

-instructions for running and viewing the project:
+#Instructions for running and viewing the project

-deploy link (gh-pages):
+#Deploy link (gh-pages)

-images/GIFs if necessary:

-future additions:
+#Images/GIFs

+#Future additions

 Think about what a user needs to understand and get the full picture of the application